False membership rate control in mixture models: Experiments

 In the first setting, the true mixture proportions and covariance matrices are known and used in the EM algorithm.
 We consider the case $Q=2$, $\pi_1 = \pi_2 = 1/2$ and $\Sigma_1=\Sigma_2 = I_d$ with $I_d$ the $(d \times d)$-identity matrix.
 For the mean vectors, we set $\mu_1 = 0$ and $\mu_2 = (\epsilon / \sqrt{d},\dots, \epsilon / \sqrt{d})$.
 The quantity $\epsilon$ corresponds to the mean separation, that is, $\| \mu_1 - \mu_2 \|_2=\epsilon $ and accounts for the difficulty of the clustering problem.

-Figure~\ref{fig:semiOracle} displays the FCR for nominal level $\alpha = 0.1$, sample size $n=100$, dimension $d =2$ and varying mean separation $\epsilon\in \{1,\sqrt{2},2,4\}$.
-Globally, our procedures all have an FCR close to the target level $\alpha$ (excepted for the very well separated case $\epsilon=4$ for which the FCR is much smaller because a large part of the items can be trivially classified).
+Figure~\ref{FMR:fig:semiOracle} displays the FMR for nominal level $\alpha = 0.1$, sample size $n=100$, dimension $d =2$ and varying mean separation $\epsilon\in \{1,\sqrt{2},2,4\}$.
+Globally, our procedures all have an FMR close to the target level $\alpha$ (excepted for the very well separated case $\epsilon=4$ for which the FMR is much smaller because a large part of the items can be trivially classified).
 In addition, the selection rate is always close to the one of the oracle procedure.
-On the other hand, the baseline procedure is too conservative: its FCR can be well below the nominal level and it selects up to 50\% less than the other procedures.
+On the other hand, the baseline procedure is too conservative: its FMR can be well below the nominal level and it selects up to 50\% less than the other procedures.
 This is well expected, because unlike our procedures, the baseline has a fixed threshold and thus does not adapt to the difficulty of the problem.

-We also note that the FCR of the plug-in approach is slightly inflated for a weak separation ($\epsilon=1$).
+We also note that the FMR of the plug-in approach is slightly inflated for a weak separation ($\epsilon=1$).
 This comes from the parameter estimation, which is difficult in that case.
 This also illustrates the interest of the bootstrap methods, that allow to recover the correct level in that case, by appropriately correcting the plug-in approach.

 \paragraph{Diagonal covariances}